We believe that you have the right to know exactly how companies store, process, and share your personal data.

 PrivacySpy uses a number of terms to describe how companies handle personal information.
 To ensure consistency, we've defined the key ones below.
 Note that our rubric, ratings, and defintions not intended to be read as legal documents.

 Personal data — (from the GDPR) "any information relating to an identified or identifiable natural person ('data subject')" (examples include IP addresses, individual usage statistics, etc.)

 Non-critical purposes — any use of personal data beyond what is reasonably necessary to provide the user a desired core service (a critical use of personal data would be using email addresses to send password reset emails; a non-critical use of personal data would be using email addresses and browsing habits to serve behavioral marketing)

 A product's overall rating is calculated according to its subratings in all of the rubric questions (see below).
+Higher ratings are better.
 Here are the steps our scoring algorithm takes to calculate the overall score:

 - Find the total number of points the policy receives across all rubric questions (subscore sum);

 - Find the total number of possible points to receive (maximum score sum);

 - Divide the points received by the points possible;